Lagos Chamber Of Commerce And Industry Presidential Policy Dialogue

 It is with this objective in mind that the Federal Executive Council recently signed off on the new Medium-Term National Development Plan 2021-2025.
 The strategic objectives of the Medium-Term Plan include establishing a strong foundation for a diversified economy, investing in critical infrastructure, enabling human capital development and improving governance, and strengthening security.

-The implementation of the Plan is expected to be supported by a range of measures of fiscal, monetary, and trade measures including reformation of subsidy regimes and a better functioning foreign exchange market.
+The implementation of the Plan is expected to be supported by a range of measures of fiscal, monetary, and trade measures, including the reformation of subsidy regimes and a better functioning foreign exchange market.

-In agriculture, for example, equal attention is given to primary production as well as other aspects of the value chain such as storage, transportation, processing, marketing, the introduction of commodity markets and we have two privates one and the public one.
+In agriculture, for example, equal attention is given to primary production as well as other aspects of the value chain, such as storage, transportation, processing, marketing, the introduction of commodity markets, and we have two private ones and the public one.

-There are a number of the cardinal principles of the strategic direction which is enshrined in our National Development Plan.
-The first is the centrality of job creation, all programmes and policies are viewed from the lens of the number of jobs, direct and indirect, that they will create.
+There are a number of cardinal principles of the strategic direction which is enshrined in our National Development Plan.
+The first is the centrality of job creation; all programmes and policies are viewed through the lens of the number of jobs, direct and indirect, that they will create.
 This is important because it would influence the sorts of incentives that we would be giving sectors of the economy.

-This is why we are working with development partners and some financial institutions, for example, working with United Nations Development Programme, the European Union, and other partners, we have introduced the Jubilee Fellows Programme which is a one-year work placement scheme for 20,000 young Nigerians that will kick-off next January.
-They will be placed in the private sector and public sector and they are paid by a special grant covered by the Federal Government, UNDP, and the EU.
-Over a 5-year period, we expect that 100,000 young people would be strategically placed in both private and public sectors and would have learned new work skills and after a year, they can then be released into the market.
+This is why we are working with development partners and some financial institutions, for example, working with the United Nations Development Programme, the European Union, and other partners, we have introduced the Jubilee Fellows Programme, which is a one-year work placement scheme for 20,000 young Nigerians that will kick off next January.
+They will be placed in the private sector and public sector, and they are paid by a special grant covered by the Federal Government, UNDP, and the EU.
+Over a 5-year period, we expect that 100,000 young people strategically placed in both private and public sectors would have learned new work skills, and after a year, they can then be released into the market.

-One of those policies is the one that enables the Central Bank of Nigeria to be able to issue licenses order than banking licenses for companies involved in payment systems.
+One of those policies is the one that enables the Central Bank of Nigeria to be able to issue licenses other than banking licenses for companies involved in payment systems.
 A lot of these companies would have had to become banks by force and pay N25billion.
-Because of the work of this advisory group, and a lot of work put in by the Central Bank of Nigeria, they were able to issue new types of licenses for payment processing and this helped a great deal in expanding the space for FinTech companies.
+Because of the work of this advisory group and a lot of work put in by the Central Bank of Nigeria, they were able to issue new types of licenses for payment processing, and this helped a great deal in expanding the space for FinTech companies.

-This is why in order to encourage the private sector, the Federal Government has taken and will take deliberate steps to improve the business environment by enabling more speedy transactions and removing bureaucratic obstacles.
-For instance, the very first Executive Order issued by this Government, EO 001 was on promoting transparency and efficiency in the business environment.
-Executive Order 003 promoting support for local content in public procurement had a similar objective in mind.
-As they say, the devil is in the detail, but in our case, the devil is in the implementation.
+This is why, in order to encourage the private sector, the Federal Government has taken and will take deliberate steps to improve the business environment by enabling more speedy transactions and removing bureaucratic obstacles.
+For instance, the very first Executive Order issued by this Government, EO 001, was on promoting transparency and efficiency in the business environment.
+Executive Order 00,3 promoting support for local content in public procurement had a similar objective in mind.
+As they say, the devil is in the details, but in our case, the devil is in the implementation.

 This government has always emphasized that the private sector has a key role to play in our efforts to build a more resilient and competitive economy.
 Private companies are engaged in design, construction, logistics, and the financial components of national infrastructural projects.
 Just as we are fully conscious that good infrastructure is vital to enable the private sector to be efficient and competitive, we see their role in all the key areas of the economy.